 Anomalisa (2015) - Review

 If you couldn't tell from images or trailers, Anomalisa is a stop-motion movie with nothing but animatronic puppets.
 There are no live actors.
-In fact there are only three voices in the whole movie.
-But this is not a puppet-movie for children.
+There are only three voices in the whole movie.
+But this is not a puppet movie for children.
 It has some serious adult issues and adult scenes, it just happens to use puppets to tell its story.
 The aesthetic certainly makes Anomalisa a unique movie, but what about the rest of the film?
 Does it all stand up to scrutiny, or are we expected to be just blown away by the stop-motion?

 1-16-2017-11-27-33-AM-1024x427.png